webqit/webqit-community.docs/oohtml/README.md

 </article>
 ```

-The above gives us a conceptual hierarchy of objects:
+The above gives us a conceptual model of repeating objects:

 ```html
 continents